bfarnaghi/vcd-signal-tracker/README.md

 ### Command Line Arguments

 - `vcd_file`: Path to the input VCD file to parse.
-- `--time`: Specify the start and end times for signal monitoring (in clock cycles).
+- `-t` or `--time`: Specify the start and end times for signal monitoring (in clock cycles).
-- `--clock`: Specify the clock period to divide the signals into separate cycles.
+- `-c` or `--clock`: Specify the clock period to divide the signals into separate cycles.
-- `--generate_saif_files`: If specified, generates SAIF files for each clock cycle.
+- `-saif` or `--generate_saif_files`: If specified, generates SAIF files for each clock cycle.
 (Using vcd2saif tool provided by Synopsys)
-- `--remove_vcd_files`: If specified, removes the VCD files after SAIF file generation.
+- `-rmvcd` or `--remove_vcd_files`: If specified, removes the VCD files after SAIF file generation.
-- `--output_folder`: Specify a folder to store the generated SAIF or VCD files.
+- `-o` or `--output_folder`: Specify a folder to store the generated SAIF or VCD files.

 ### Example Command